cmu-mars/cmu-robotics/README.md

 Below, we assume that this repo itself has already been cloned and lives at `CMU_ROBOTICS` on the file system.

+### DockerHub Containers

+For each challenge problem, we have tagged a container for integration week.
+The containers will allow you to run without being able to build.
+They are:

+- cmumars/p2-cp1:RR2.IW
+- cmumars/p2-cp2:RR2.IW
+- cmumars/p2-cp3:RR2.IW

+To get these, you can simply do `docker pull cmumars/p2-cp3:RR2.IW` for example.
+You will need to change the docker-compose files to refer to these builds though.

 ### Building CP1

 1. Clone the CP1 base repo, `git clone